 The plant was apparently sold to a Mr. Leon Lotzkar who then disposed of the machinery and gave the site to the City of Greenwood as a park.
-Nothing has been done with the park other than erecting the gazebo type structure below, by no means it is a “memorial park”.
+Nothing has been done with the park other than erecting the gazebo type structure below, by no means is it a “memorial park”.

-When you first enter you’ll see the a house on the left hand side, I didn’t take photos of that (and I should have).
+When you first enter you’ll see a house on the left hand side, I didn’t take photos of that (and I should have).
 I assume this was the house of the person who operated and oversaw the smelter.

 Walking past the house, you immediately come to the large, and I mean large, black mountain of slag.
 The smelter ruins mostly sit on the heavy ridge of slag.
 Very cool to see up close and walk on.
 Slag is the glass-like by-product left over after a desired metal has been separated (smelted) from its raw ore.
 Slag is usually a mixture of metal oxides and silicon dioxide.
 It was light (maybe a couple of ounces) “rock”, looked like glass and was very dark black/grey.

 The ‘bells’ are huge black slag cones which are referred to as “hell’s bells”.
 They were a by-product of the smelter operation.
-Transported by bell-shaped rail cars (see last photo above – remnants of an old rail line), they were dumped onto the ground, red hot and glowing.
+Transported by bell-shaped rail cars (see photo above – remnants of an old rail line), they were dumped onto the ground, red hot and glowing.
 What a sight that must have been at night time – similar to molten lava from a volcano!

-Walked up a bit further to find the entrance of what appeared to be a draft shaft and a side shaft.
+We walked up a bit further to find the entrance of what appeared to be a draft shaft and a side shaft.

 Further up the trail appeared the smelter stack —- tada!
 The original stack was built with sheet steel and was replaced by the present brick stack when the works were expanded in 1904.

 One looks like to could be some type of boiler or air compressor, the other large piece looks like it could have been part of something that belonged in the Blower Room.

-From the last I saw, the City was writing grants and looking for funds to develop the BC Copper Company Ruins into a tourist destination – that was in 2016, nothing yet.
+From the last I saw online, the City was writing grants and looking for funds to develop the BC Copper Company Ruins into a tourist destination, that was in 2016, nothing yet.